pnp/script-samples/scripts/spo-search-export-to-csv/README.md

 Perform a search query (such as "Show me all News Posts in this tenant") and export the results to CSV.

+This script is designed as a starter for you to expand by modifying the query used, and adding whichever managed properties you want to appear in the CSV file, in the order you want.

+Any content you can retrieve through search you can use in this script, so as long as you can build the query for it.

+The key to this script is the `Submit-PnPSearchQuery` cmdlet, which you can also modify in this script, for example to set the Result Source.
+See more information on the usage of this cmdlet [here](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/submit-pnpsearchquery?view=sharepoint-ps).

 ![Example Screenshot](assets/example.png)

 ## Instructions